ColdTrick/profile_manager/README.txt

 Needs to be positioned after the profile plugin!!!

 == 2.
 TO DO ==
-- if only 'about me' is filled, the default category is visible, but can't do anything
 - categories and types for groups
 - multilingual options (in pulldown, radio, multiselect)
 - Default values for fields (user specified)